Bloemert/bloemert.github.io/_posts/2019-02-01-Tech-Radar.md

 ## How does it work?

-The Tech Radar is divided in 4 so-called quadrants.
-Quadrant are area's / categories in which technologies reside.

 ### Quadrants

 The Tech Radar is divided in 4 so-called quadrants.
 Quadrant are area's / categories in which technologies reside.